-Spay and Neuter in Wicker Park, IL
+Spay and Neuter in Wicker Park, Chicago

 When we recommend that people spay and neuter their cats and dogs, we don’t make that recommendation lightly.
 Beyond preventing unwanted pregnancies and stray animal overpopulation, spaying and neutering dogs and cats is also a proactive measure against the development of future diseases.
 To keep Wicker Park a safer, healthier place, we always advocate for spaying and neutering pets before they reach adulthood.